maciejdluzen/tennisleague/README.md

 ## Current Status

 In progress.
-Approximately 80% of work has been done to date (5th January 2020).
+Approximately 80% of work has been done to date (14th January 2020).
-The app has been deployed to heroku cloud on the 5th of January 2020.
+Version 2 of the app has been deployed to heroku cloud on the 14th of January 2020.

 **Project completion timeline**

 Planned for completion by the end of January 2020.

+**Cloud deployment history**
+Date / Version / Comment

+5.01.2020 / ver.1 / First deployment to the cloud
+14.01.2020 / ver.2 / Improved registration & login forms validation

 ## Plans for the future